9280 S. Kyrene Rd.

 You have all the materials needed.
 You’ve carved out time in your schedule to devote to writing a card.
 You’re committed and ready to make this thank-you deeply meaningful.
 You sit down, pen poised… and draw a blank.
 Now what?

 You probably want to begin with a greeting.
-The standard choice of “Dear [Name]” is classic and safe, but may not be appropriate in all circumstances.
-In certain cases, you could choose something more formal or classy, like “To Whom It May Concern,” but be careful it doesn’t come off sounding stuffy.
+The standard choice of “Dear [Name]” is classic and safe, but may not be appropriate in all circumstances – for example, if it’s your mother’s birthday, “Happy birthday Mom!” is a much more appropriate opening.
+In other cases, you could choose something more formal or classy, like “To Whom It May Concern,” but be careful it doesn’t come off sounding stuffy.

 Then, launch into the body of the message.
 This should take up about 1-3 paragraphs.
 It’s up to you whether to stay polite and reserved or get boldly affectionate.
 Think about your relationship with the person you’re writing to, and make your judgment accordingly.